All the best Veterans Day freebies and deals

 Usgi Genuine Military Meals-Ready-to-Eat Meal

-These are tried-and-true complete meal kits perfect for stashing away in the event of an emergency or for eating simply because you like them.
+These are a tried-and-true complete meal kit that’s perfect for stashing away in the event of an emergency or for eating simply because you like them.
 Trying one is an easy way to appreciate one aspect of military service.
 There are 26 meal types to choose from, including cheese tortellini, beef stew, maple pork sausage and lemon-pepper tuna.

 There’s the old cliche phrase that you can never know a person until you walk a mile in their shoes.
-You definitely can’t know what it’s like to serve just by buying these boots, but it doesn’t hurt to try to better appreciate those who’ve served.
+You definitely can’t know what it’s like to serve just by buying these boots, but it doesn’t hurt an attempt to try to better appreciate those who’ve served either.

 Niceter Lest We Forget Red Poppy Flower Brooch Four-Pack